 The global climate spotlight fell squarely on San Francisco last week, as the Golden Gate City played host to the highly anticipated Global Climate Action Summit.

-Organised by the UN Foundation and the State of California, the Global Climate Action Summit showed off a swathe of low-carbon commitments, demands, reports and inspirational examples of climate action from prominent global figures and organisations in an effort to build on the pledges made in Paris in 2015.
+Organised by the UN Foundation and the State of California, the Global Climate Action Summit showed off a swathe of low-carbon commitments, demands, reports and inspirational examples of climate action from prominent global figures, organisations, and cities and other sub-national bodies in an effort to build on the pledges made in Paris in 2015.

 And GCAS 2018 truly delivered on its promise to “Take Ambition to the Next Level”, with the Summit itself exemplifying the gold standard in sustainable event management.

-Home to the world’s fifth largest economy, California continues to pioneer ambitious climate action, even in the face of serious backtracking by the current Trump Administration and its controversial decision to pull the United States out of the Paris Agreement – ahead of the Summit last week, California Governor Jerry Brown signed a bill committing the State to 100% renewable energy by the year 2045.
+Home to the world’s fifth largest economy, California continues to pioneer ambitious climate action alongside other sub-nationals, both in the US and beyond – even in the face of serious backtracking by the current Trump Administration and its controversial decision to pull the United States out of the Paris Agreement.
+Ahead of the Summit last week, California Governor Jerry Brown signed a bill committing the state to 100% renewable energy by the year 2045.

 In other ways too, though, the week highlighted the real and growing urgency of the situation we face, highlighting the critical need for other governments and policymakers around the world to follow suit and drastically step up climate ambition ahead of COP24 this December.

 As more and more businesses take a stand for the climate in the face of often-sluggish progress from national governments, pressure on public leaders to do something more mounts daily – and GCAS 2018 really brought this sentiment home.